 Northumbrian Water to save £100,000 energy costs with ABB drives

-Northumbrian Water is set to save over £100,000 a year on pump running costs following a project with ABB Dives Alliance member, Quantum Controls, to install ABB low voltage AC drives on its anaerobic digester.
+Northumbrian Water is set to save over £100,000 a year on pump running costs following a project with ABB Drives Alliance member, Quantum Controls, to install ABB low voltage AC drives on its anaerobic digester.

 An anaerobic digester uses micro-organisms to break down biodegradable material such as sewage waste.
 The company was experiencing a problem with the pumps on the three digester tanks that make up the anaerobic digester at its Bran Sands sewage treatment works on Teesside.